Upper bounds for shifted moments of Dirichlet $L$-functions to a fixed modulus over function fields: Introduction

 It is an important subject to study the moments of families of $L$-functions in number theory as they have many significant applications.
 Although it is a challenge to evaluate higher moments in general, there are now many conjectured asymptotic formulas as well as sharp lower and upper bounds concerning the moments.
 For example, a remarkable method of K. Soundararajan \cite{Sound2009} as well as its refinement by A. J. Harper \cite{Harper} can be applied to establish sharp upper bounds for these moments under the assumption of the generalized Riemann hypothesis (GRH).

 The family of Dirichlet $L$-functions to a fixed modulus is a typical family of interest with its moments being extensively investigated in the literature, especially in the number fields setting.
-In \cite{Munsch17}, M. Munsch adapted the method in \cite{Sound2009} to show that under GRH, for a large fixed modulus $q$, any positive integer $k$, and real numbers $t_j$ such that $t_j \ll \log q$,
+In \cite{Munsch17}, M. Munsch adapted the method in \cite{Sound2009} to show that under GRH, for a large fixed modulus $q$, any positive integer $2k$, and real numbers $t_j$ such that $t_j \ll \log q$,

-where $X_q^*$ denotes the set of primitive Dirichlet characters modulo $q$, $\varphi$ is the Euler totient function, and where $g:\mathbb{R}_{\geq 0} \rightarrow \mathbb{R}$ is the function defined by
+where $X_q^*$ denotes the set of primitive Dirichlet characters modulo $q$, $\varphi$ is the Euler totient function, and where $\tilde g:\mathbb{R}_{\geq 0} \rightarrow \mathbb{R}$ is the function defined by

-Here we point out that one may regard $g$ as a correlation factor that measures how the values of the $L$-functions correlate to each other at various points on the critical line.
-In \cite{Szab}, B. Szab\'o applied the method \cite{Harper} to improve the estimate given in \eqref{munsch1} by removing the $(\log q)^{\varepsilon}$ factor and extending it to hold for $t_j \ll q^C$ for any fixed real number $C$.
+Here we point out that one may regard $\tilde g$ as a correlation factor that measures how the values of the $L$-functions correlate to each other at various points on the critical line.
+In \cite{Szab}, B. Szab\'o applied the method \cite{Harper} to improve the estimate given in \eqref{munsch1} by removing the $(\log q)^{\varepsilon}$ factor, extending it to hold for $t_j \ll q^C$ for any fixed real number $C$ and replacing $\tilde g$ by a function $g(x)$ given by

 The same type of upper bound was obtained by M. J. Curran \cite{Curran} for shifted moments of the Riemann zeta function, using similar approaches.
 We point out here that the correlation factor in the work of Szab\'o can be taken (see \cite[Lemma 2]{Szab}) to be $g(t)=|\zeta(1+1/\log q+it)|$, where $\zeta(s)$ is the Riemann zeta function.
-This is consistent to the correlation factor appearing in the work of Curran.
+This is consistent with the correlation factor appearing in the work of Curran.

 Compared to values of $L$-functions on arbitrary points on the critical line, much more attention has been paid to central values of $L$-functions in the literature, due to rich arithmetic meanings they carry.
 The works of Szab\'o and Curran imply that it is also meaningful to study values of $L$-functions off the central point, as they may be used to determine the symmetry type of the corresponding family of $L$-functions.
-Moreover, the shifted moments can be applied to achieve bounds for moments of character sums, as done in \cite{Szab, G&Zhao2024, Gao2024}.
+Moreover, the shifted moments can be applied to achieve bounds for moments of character sums, as done in \cites{Szab, G&Zhao2024, Gao2024}.